harshsorthiya02-spec/ERC-Convenor-Assignment-2026/Technical/Q2/PROJECT_REPORT.md

  Conclusion:

-The signal had undergone amplitude modulation Demodulation successfully brought it back to baseband
+The signal had undergone amplitude modulation Demodulation successfully brought it back to baseband.

+Demodulated and then filtered.

 # Stage 3 — Noise and Interference Removal